center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/Windows.rst

 * WinEvtxEID 4688

-   Event information: `Ultimate Windows Security <https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4688>`_, `Microsoft Learn <https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4688>`_
+   Event information: `Ultimate Windows Security - Windows Security Log Event ID 4688 <https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4688>`_, `Microsoft Learn - 4688(S) <https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4688>`_

    Yes.
 When a system process or a user opens an executable, Windows creates a process in which that executable runs.
 Hence, this event is generated every time a program is started or executed.